Upperby: Nearby settlements

 Nearby settlements include the city of Carlisle, the residential area (suburb of Carlisle) of Harraby, Currock and Blackwell.

 Origins

 It may seem obvious that Upperby stands on a hill, but this is not in fact the origin of its name.
-If it were, the name would probably have been "Overby" (c.f.
-"Netherby").
+If it were, the name would probably have been "Overby" (cf. "Netherby").
 In 1163 Upperby was a "byr" or farm in the hands of a man called Hubrecht who paid tithes to the Prior of Carlisle and Hubricteby appears in the Charter dealing with the Property and Revenues of the Priory of Carlisle.

 Notable residents

-Portrait miniature painter, Thomas Heathfield Carrick (4 July 1802 - 1874) was born here.
+Portrait miniature painter, Thomas Heathfield Carrick (4 July 1802 – 1874) was born here.